jcosborn/qex/src/experimental/graph/DESIGN.md

 The key separation is:

-- forward slot storage holds concrete evaluated values;
+- numerical forward slots hold concrete evaluated values;
+- lambda slots retain their structural input values;
 - symbolic slot selection builds a graph expression for one fixed slot.

 Slot indices are static operator metadata.
 Dynamic graph-valued indexing is out